-Provide an innovative approach to freedom and forgivness to organizations with a shared passion to foster the personal and spiritual growth necessary for sustainable transformation in the lives of women who've suffered betrayal/abuse.
+Introduce an innovative message on forgiveness to organizations with a shared passion to foster the growth necessary for sustainable transformation in the lives of women who've suffered betrayal/abuse.

 "My parents abused me verbally, sexually, and psychologically.
 The first time I told my Bible study group that I hated my dad they prayed God would help me forgive [him].
 What I needed was healing in my heart.
 I wish they'd prayed for me.
 Validation and comfort where my greatest needs.
 A shoulder to cry on from someone who wouldn't criticize me for my inability to forgive.
 Wendy helped me to understand WHY I struggled to forgive and helped me to move forward."

 "To give light to those who sit in darkness and the shadow of death, to guide our feet in the way of peace "(Luke 1: 79).

 "I've been a Christian a little over seven years, and I've never experienced any type of healing from the past abuse.
 I was in a really bad place when I agreed to participate in Wendy's focus group for a study guide she's writing on forgiveness.
 My heart was broken.
 I was scared.
 I didn't know where Jesus would take me, but I knew I'd get to the other side if I would allow myself to feel everything I needed to feel.
 In church, I always felt like I was doing something wrong for feeling rage.

 Wendy freed me to express the pain and anger and hurt that was bottled up in the deepest place of my heart.
 It was a real turning point.
 I was finally able to release what had been trapped inside for so long.
 God gave me my voice back.
 He gave Wendy a key to open the door for me.
 And I love her for this." --Ronda

 "They have healed the hurt of My people slightly, saying, 'Peace, peace!' when there is no peace" (Jeremiah 6: 14).